Zuhaib-dev/Friend-circle/README.md

 Because **Friend Circle > Social Media** ❤️ looking forward to add some more sections of Muslim related like a islamic calender likey to be add before Monday

+looking for some sort of islamic apis and will also make me index page more performed and load faster